servrox-solutions/panana-predictions/README.md

 ## Panana Predictions

 Panana Predictions is a **decentralized prediction market** platform built on the Aptos blockchain.
-Designed as a **Telegram app** for ease of use and to attract new users, it allows participants to predict future asset prices in a user-friendly environment.
+Designed as a **Telegram app** for ease of use and to attract new users, it allows participants to predict future asset prices and real-world events in a user-friendly environment.

 ## Table of Contents